rifqirosyidi/Data-Structure-with-Jupyter-Lab/README.md

 # data-structure-with-jupyter-lab

+Understanding data-structure using python and jupyter lab
+- cool

+# Issue
 Getting the message "Sorry, something went wrong.
 Reload?" when viewing an *.ipynb on a GitHub blob page.

 Probably a problem with the GitHub notebook viewing tool - sometimes github fails to render the ipynb notebooks,